 ANTON AMIR first got a university degree in the Dutch language writing a thesis about the use of machinery and special effects on the stages of the 17th and 18th century European theatres.
 He briefly studied the recorder at the Utrecht Conservatory, but came to prefer the harpsichord and its repertoire.
 He decided to continue in this direction and started his training in 1982 as an apprentice in the workshop of Joop Klinkhamer.
 Within a few years he was invited to become partner and he is now the manager of the company.
 An amateur harpsichordist himself (he won Haarlem’s amateur harpsichord competition in 1988), he is an expert keyboard maker who also specializes in voicing, regulating and tuning.
 As a professional tuner he has contributed to recordings for such labels as Globe, Ramée, Glossa and Wildboar, and as a harpsichord technician he has traveled extensively in Europe and to Japan, Korea, the U.S.A. and Canada, servicing instruments and giving courses on tuning and maintenance.
 He is responsible for harpsichord maintenance at both the Amsterdam and Utrecht conservatories.
 These activities are guided by his belief that a well-maintained harpsichord is essential to any serious player, a point which he feels is too often neglected by players and builders alike.
 This is why he travels so extensively: to keep the instruments in shape.
 Ton is also a qualified translator of Spanish.

-Sungyun Cho • Harpsichord & Ensemble Coach
+Sungyun Cho • Ensemble Coach

 Sungyun Cho began her musical studies in Seoul, South Korea, at the Seoul Arts High School, and at the Yonsei University with Professor Kwak Tong-soon.
 From there she went to the Royal Conservatory of The Hague where she studied harpsichord performance and chamber music with such internationally renowned pedagogues as Jacques Ogg, Patrick Ayrton, and Ryo Terakado.
 Throughout her studies, she performed across Europe as a soloist and chamber musician, and she completed her program in The Hague with the highest marks and distinction.
 After graduation, Cho’s career grew rapidly, and she quickly drew the attention of many around the world.
 Cho has given recitals in the Netherlands, Belgium, Spain, Italy, France, Germany, Poland, Korea, Japan, Bolivia, Peru, Columbia, and Chile.
 She is sought after as a performer for music festivals and prestigious concert halls such as Les Éphémères in France; La Caixa Foundation and Circulo Bach in Spain; Kirchheimer Konzertwinter in Germany; Kioi Hall and the Fukuoka Early Music Festival in Japan; the Handel Festival, Yonsei University Church Sunday Concert Series, Goeun Museum concert series, and Korea University in Korea; and the Early Music Chiquito Festival and La Paz Music College in Bolivia; the Maene Piano Museum concert series in Belgium; the Bach Festival in Poland; at Alberto Hurtado University in Chile; and on the De Glind early music concert series and Limburg Organ Festival in The Netherlands.
 As an ensemble player, Cho is a member of Tokyo Baroque and Animaccordi, directed by Ryo Terakado, and she regularly plays with the Belgian ensemble Il Gardellino.
 As a teacher, she has been an assistant for the harpsichord studio at the Royal Conservatory of The Hague, and has been invited to present guest lectures and master classes in many music festivals.
 She is also music director of the DaeJoen Early Music Festival in Korea.
 Her CD of Bach’s Goldberg Variations was released on the Belgian label Passacaille.
-Recordings of Scarlatti Sonatas and the Telemann Paris Quartet are currently in production.
+Recordings of Scarlatti Sonatas and the Telemann Paris Quartet have recently been released.